Description

 - Only winners will be notified.
 Winners will be listed on the website in September 2021.

-- The Press will also be notified of the winning poets and poems.
+- The Press may also be notified of the winning poets and poems.

 - Copyright of the poem remains with the poet, with permission to Suffolk Poetry Society to publish any winning poem free of charge.